Do What I Want

 "Do What I Want" is a song by American rapper Lil Uzi Vert.
 It was released on July 31, 2016, as the first track off of their mixtape The Perfect LUV Tape.
 The track peaked at number one on the Bubbling Under Hot 100 chart.

 Music video

 The music video for the track was released on April 27, 2017.
 The video was filmed in Honolulu, Hawaii.

 Critical reception

 The track received generally positive reviews.
 Michael Saponara of Billboard called the track "an inspiration to fans across the globe".
 Sheldon Pearce of Pitchfork said that the track "sums up Uzi’s core philosophy".

 Media usage

 The song was used in an October 2016 commercial for Westbrook 0.2 Jordans featuring Russell Westbrook.

-The song was used in NBA 2K18's soundtrack.
+The song was used in NBA 2K18 (2017) soundtrack.